"The foremost Egyptologist of our time, John Romer, has made the

 theater and art.
 Thanks to a constant succession of discoveries in Egypt

-and the Near East and two centuries of scholarly research into
+and the Near East and two centuries of

 the conceptual world of Ancient Egypt may -for the first time in two

 millenia- speak its word and affect our mentalities.

 In particular, a philosophical & multi-disciplinary approach is fostered.

 Sparks of intellectual efforts have come to us in the form of sapiental

 Hermetism saw the light.
 The influence of this